Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Comparison to -ray detected stellar clusters

 \section{Comparison to $\gamma$-ray detected stellar clusters}

 To date, three stellar clusters in the Gaia DR2 sample have already been detected in GeV and TeV $\gamma$ rays, i.e. Wd1, Wd2 and NGC~3603 (GeV only).
 For these specific clusters we can hence compare our flux predictions with the corresponding $\gamma$-ray data, as shown in Figure \ref{fig:data}.
-The grey bands show, for each plot, the flux range enclosed between the \emph{minimal} (i.e. the \emph{baseline} scenario outlined above) and \emph{maximal} models.
-Notice, however, that the latter differ case-by-case, as explained in the following subsections.
-We emphasise that no fitting was performed: the shaded band and model lines in Figure~\ref{fig:data} serve to simply illustrate the behaviour of the model and how the range of reasonable parameters compares to data.
-A detailed modeling of each source is required to better address the validity of the hadronic model by also using other information, such as the spatial morphology which is not considered here.
+The grey bands show, for each plot, the flux range described by reasonable variation in model parameters.
+This is adjusted case-by-case, accounting for known literature values regarding cluster properties, as explained in the following subsections.
+We emphasise that no fitting was performed: the shaded bands in Figure~\ref{fig:data} serve to simply illustrate the behaviour of the model and how the range of reasonable parameters compares to the data.
+A summary of the model parameters corresponding to the by-eye match to data, as indicated by the red curves in Figure~\ref{fig:data}, is given in Table \ref{tab:indivSCs} while the values in square brackets correspond to the lower and upper bounds of the shaded area.
+All curves shown assume Bohm diffusion, providing a better agreement with the shape of the gamma-ray flux.
+A detailed modelling of each source is required to better address the validity of the hadronic model by also using other information, such as the spatial morphology which is not considered here.

+In all three cases, the uncertainty is dominated by the variation in the mass estimation.
+Our \emph{baseline} scenario using mass estimates from \cite{celli2023} is known to underestimate the total cluster mass compared to literature estimations.
+When accounting for this, several physical parameters are correspondingly scaled, namely $\dot{M}_c$, $L_{\rm w,c}$, $n_0$ and $N_{\rm sn}$ (adv), which yields the model curve and upper bound in each case.
+The specific details of the modelling for each of the three clusters is described below.